Plumsail/forms-docs/SharePoint/examples/add-discussion.rst

 In this example, however, we will add an extra button to create new comments right after clicking it **without saving the whole form**.

-Put an extra 'Post' button next to the append-only field and insert the below snippet into its OnClick property:
+Put an extra 'Post' button next to the append-only field and insert the below snippet into its Click property:

 .. code-block:: javascript